Vipth/startup-script/README.md

+# !!
+This is only tested on Ubuntu !!

 # Quick Links
 ### Startup Script
 My startup script will update and upgrade your packages, install docker, open the ssh port with ufw, and allow ssh as root.